llamaxyz/llama-periphery/docs/token-voting/token-voting-module.md

 ## Approving and Disapproving Actions

 The token governor allows delegates to collectively cast approvals and disapprovals for its instance's actions through votes and vetoes.
 Votes and vetoes are nearly identical concepts.
-Votes are how token delegates build support to collectively approve an action and vetoes are how delegates built support to collectively disapprove an action.
+Votes are how token delegates build support to collectively approve an action and vetoes are how delegates build support to collectively disapprove an action.

 If the token governor has the approval role or force approval role for an action, during that action's approval period delegates can cast votes to determine if the token governor should cast an approval.